lacchain/gas-management/docs/Architecture.md

 The RelayHub emits a event when a bad or doubtful transaction is sent in following cases:
 * The nonce sent is repeated or lower than registered in contract for that user's address.
-* The gas limit sent in the transaction exceeds the logical gas limit set in the contract(it is not the same as the genesis gas limit).
+* The gas limit sent in the transaction exceeds the block logical gas limit set in the contract(it is not the same as the genesis gas limit).
 * A transaction sent to a contract that has an empty code.
-* A transaction that tries to display an empty code contract.
+* A transaction that tries to deploy an empty code contract.
+* User transaction has a bad signature.
 * In case that execution of the sent transaction exceeds the total GAS assigned to the writer node through which the transaction is sent.

 ### Node Ban and DoS